nychealth/EH-dataportal/content/data-stories/public-space-creates-health/index.md

 </figure>
 </div>

-<a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/data-stories/sanitation/"> To enjoy public spaces and their public health benefits, people need them to be clean.</a> Trash, pests, and other unsanitary things on the streets or in parks can discourage play for neighborhood residents, spread disease, and impact mental health.
-Parks also need to be well-maintained, and have enough waste bins, public restrooms, and water fountains.
-The NYC Parks Department has a program that inspects their properties for maintenance issues.
+<a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/data-stories/sanitation/"> To enjoy public spaces and their public health benefits, people need them to be clean.</a> Trash, pests, and other unsanitary things on the streets or in parks can discourage play for neighborhood residents, spread disease, and impact mental health. <a href="https://www.nycgovparks.org/park-features/parks-inspection-program">Parks also need to be well-maintained, and have enough waste bins, public restrooms, and water fountains. </a> The NYC Parks Department has a program that inspects their properties for maintenance issues.
 Additional maintenance complaints can be filed via 311.

 ### Public spaces should be designed with all New Yorkers in mind.